nightroman/FarNet/GitKit/README.md

 [Contents]

 This panel shows the repository branches, local and remote.
-The current branch is marked by `*`.
-If there is no current branch then `origin/HEAD` is shown.
+The head branch is marked by `*`.
+Remote branches are marked by `r`.

 The panel is opened by